 If your dog is showing signs of decreased appetite, however, don’t just assume that they’ve lost interest in their kibble.
 Many health conditions can cause a loss of appetite.
 Before making the switch to wet food, schedule an appointment with your vet to make sure everything is okay.

 On average, wet dog food contains more animal protein than comparable dry food.
-While dogs often benefit from vegetables and other ingredients, at the end of the day, they are carnivores.
+Dogs often benefit from vegetables and other ingredients, but they are generally omnivores.

 Need an automatic water dispenser for your dog bowl?
 Click here!

 Reasons Why Dry Food Is a Great Choice

 With all of those benefits, it’s obvious that wet food is the better option, right?
 Not exactly!
 While canned dog food features a softer texture, more moisture, and fewer calories, dry food offers quite a few benefits of its own.

 Although dogs with dental problems often struggle to eat dry food, the hard texture can actually help keep your furry friend’s teeth clean.
 If your dog’s teeth are strong and healthy, then regularly feeding dry food can help remove tartar, plaque, and other buildup on their teeth and gums.

 While all dry food will help clean your dog’s teeth, some brands are specially formulated to be even more effective at removing buildup and debris.